 If we feel children are being abused through extremism or being radicalised, we will consult directly with the local police Counter Terrorism Unit (CTU).
 This is done with a Prevent referral form, following the Prevent flowchart.
 The referral will be sent to the police.
 As with all referrals, this referral will be dealt with appropriately with professionals.
 If it is deemed from the Prevent team that the intervention is not criminal and does not warrant a Channel Panel, but needs local support, we will work with those professional leads for Telford & Wrekin Council.
 Presently that is Jas Bedesha, jas.bedesha@telford.gov.uk.
-The education lead for Telford & Wrekin Council is Scott Thomas-White, scott.thomaswhite@telford.gov.uk.
-Where necessary, the DSL (or deputy) will consult with the Telford and Wrekin professional lead, education lead or CTU officer: Alison Potts, a.potts@west-midlands.pnn.police.uk, 07391019552, to seek advice on making prevent referrals.
+The education lead for Telford & Wrekin Council is Joanne Hanslip, joanne.hanslip@telford.gov.uk.
+Where necessary, the DSL (or deputy) will consult with the Telford and Wrekin professional lead, education lead or CTU officers: Alison Potts, a.potts@west-midlands.pnn.police.uk, or Holly Aungiers, holly.aungiers@westmercia.police.uk, to seek advice on making prevent referrals.